 Starting in 2017 there was increased reliance on non-technical survey (NTS) to help identify areas that could be safely released by cancellation.
 The use of NTS has also helped to adjust the level of contamination to a more realistic level and increase knowledge in a way that supports better planning.
 LMAC and the IAs are deploying increased number of NTS teams and during 2019, the focus in the NTS teams was mainly on areas recorded as contaminated with CM.
-The following chart reflects the increased role of NTS in operations Values show the area cancelled m:
+The following chart reflects the increased role of NTS in operations Values show the area cancelled m2:

-Cancelled areas by type
+Cancelled areas by type - only 3 quarters for the year 2019